peter88213/novelyst_updater/docs/usage.md

 # License

-This is Open Source software, and the *noveltree_updater* plugin is licensed under GPLv3.
-See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/noveltree_updater/blob/main/LICENSE) file.
+This is Open Source software, and the *nv_updater* plugin is licensed under GPLv3.
+See the [GNU General Public License website](https://www.gnu.org/licenses/gpl-3.0.en.html) for more details, or consult the [LICENSE](https://github.com/peter88213/nv_updater/blob/main/LICENSE) file.